HydrofoilTelemetry/Hydrofoil-Telemetry-Releases/README.md

 ## Downloads

-Official Setup.exe files for HT applications are available from the **Releases** section of this repository.
+HT applications are available from the **Releases** section of this repository.

 Each application is distributed as an EXE file.